vishalr22/Python/README.md

 - Multi-Line Comments: To write multi-line comments you can use multiline string at each line or you can use the multiline string.
 Eg: '''Comment Statement'''

 # Escape Sequence Characters
-An escape sequence character is a backslash \ followed by the character you want to insert. \nEg: print("This will \" execute")
+An escape sequence character is a backslash \ followed by the character you want to insert.

+Eg: print("This will \" execute")